Para obtener información en español, haga clic aquí.

-THE GASTON-CLEVELAND-LINCOLN METROPOLITAN PLANNING ORGANIZATION (GCLMPO) HAS ESTABLISHED A PUBLIC COMMENT PERIOD TO AMEND THE 2020-2029 METROPOLITAN TRANSPORTATION IMPROVEMENT PROGRAM (MTIP) AND THE 2045 METROPOLITAN TRANSPORTATION PLAN (MTP) FOR PROJECT
+THE GASTON-CLEVELAND-LINCOLN METROPOLITAN PLANNING ORGANIZATION (GCLMPO) HAS ESTABLISHED A PUBLIC COMMENT PERIOD TO AMEND THE 2020-2029 TRANSPORTATION IMPROVEMENT PROGRAM (TIP) AND THE 2050 METROPOLITAN TRANSPORTATION PLAN (MTP)

-The public may also provide comments during the virtual GCLMPO TCC Meeting on Wednesday, May 12, 2021 at 10:00 am and the virtual Board Meeting on Thursday, May 27, 2021 at 6:30 pm.
+The public may also provide comments during the GCLMPO TCC Meeting on Wednesday, March 8, 2023 at 10:00 am and the Board Meeting on Thursday, March 23, 2023 at 6:30 pm.

 Written comments may also be sent by mail, email, or fax to the following address: